kasenetz/hbcd-docs/docs/measures/mri/dmri.md

 # Diffusion MRI (dMRI)

 ## Diffusion-Weighted Imaging (DWI)
 DWI refers to the raw image data acquired during scanning.
 The DWI protocol provides diffusion-weighted images that may be used to estimate multiple models of diffusion behavior in the central nervous system.
 The protocol acquires roughly 140 diffusion-weighted echo planar images at four b-values (diffusion-weighting) between 0 and 3000 s/mm^2 (12-13 minutes total acquisition time).
+For raw image acquisition, a minimum of 60% of the diffusion-weighted volumes are required to be collected for the acquisition to be deemed successful.

 The diffusion-weighted images are processed with denoising and Gibbs artifact reduction, and corrected for eddy current distortion, head motion and echo planar susceptibility distortion (Cieslak et al. 2021).
 The diffusion encoding enables the estimation of multiple diffusion MRI models including diffusion tensor imaging (DTI) (Basser et al. 1994), diffusion kurtosis imaging (DKI) (Wu et al. 2010), and mean apparent propagator (MAP) (Özarslan et al. 2013).
+Each of these is described in greater detail below.

 ## Derived Images
 ### Diffusion Tensor Imaging (DTI) Maps